 - Follow-up with your physician: Whether you already sought medical attention or not, you should see your doctor soon after the accident.
 So many head, neck, and back injuries take a day or so to “set in” or otherwise become noticeable.
 Talk to a doctor if you feel pain or experience symptoms of brain or spine injuries.

 This is not part of the checklist, since it is something you should not do: do not talk to the trucking company or accept any settlement offers.
 Early offers to settle are usually too low to cover your needs.
-Also, the other side in a lawsuit can use anything you say as evidence, so simply ask them to talk to your attorney.
+Also, the other side in a lawsuit can use anything you say as evidence, so simply ask them to talk to your Bucks County personal injury attorney.

 Talk to Experienced Trucking Accident Attorneys Today

 Our national trucking team can help you if you or a loved one has been injured in an accident with a large truck.
-Call the lawyers of the Reiff Law Firm’s The Truck Accident Team today for a free consultation (215) 709-6940.
+Call the Philadelphia truck accident lawyers of the Reiff Law Firm’s The Truck Accident Team today for a free consultation (215) 709-6940.